 - 1. Use the G&L DeviceNet Configuration Software to provide information about your DeviceNet system.
 This information includes a description of input and output data associated with each node, tags (variable names) for this data, and the address of each node.
-(See procedure that follows this section.) - 2.
-Always use the "export" command of the G&L DeviceNet Configuration Software to generate two files in your PC:a. current configuration file (.UCT) for PiCPro.b. current personality file (.UCP) for the DeviceNet scanner module.
+(See DeviceNet procedure that follows this section.) - Always use the "export" command of the G&L DeviceNet Configuration Software to generate two files in your workstation: Current configuration file (.UCT) for PiCPro.
+Current personality file (.UCP) for the DeviceNet scanner module.